WoodyLinwc/Fundamental-Sorting-Algorithm/README.md

 So far, I have the following sorting algorithms in the file
 1. bubble sort
 2. optimized bubble sort
 3. heap sort
-4. insertion sort (not brute force)
+4. insertion sort
+5. shell sort

 ---